 How does ethanol affect my warranty?

 Since the early 1980s, all major original equipment manufacturers (OEMs) have built vehicle engines, power equipment, motorcycles, snowmobiles and outboard motors to be compatible with ethanol blended gasoline.
 All major OEMs permit the use of ethanol blends in their products.
 For example, one car manufacturer includes the following in their car manual: “Your vehicle is designed to operate on oxygenated gasoline containing up to 10% ethanol by volume”.
 Consult your owner’s manual for information about suitable fuels for your vehicle.
-To find a car manual, contact your vehicle manufacturer or an online source such as Edmunds or Manual Space.
+To find a car manual, contact your vehicle manufacturer or an online source such as Edmunds.

 How does ethanol affect winter performance?

 Ethanol acts as gas line antifreeze, reducing the potential for moisture in fuel systems to freeze.
 In terms of operability, blends up to E10 perform the same way in winter operation as gasoline.

 Old-fashioned carbureted engines may need to be adjusted, depending on the blend.
 For statically tuned vehicles such as vintage muscle cars, ethanol blends may run slightly ‘leaner’.
 Because part of the volume of ethanol blended gasoline is oxygen and not hydrocarbon, ethanol blends may run stoichiometrically leaner, meaning the air to fuel ratio is slightly increased.
 See this document for further information.